paketo-buildpacks/rfcs/text/0000-ibm-liberty-buildpack.md

 * BP_LIBERTY_PACKAGE_TYPE - The set of Liberty features to contribute.
 For Open Liberty one of the following: full or kernel-slim.
 For websphere liberty one of the following: webProfile7, webProfile8, javaee7, javaee8, or kernel.
 Default TBD.
 * BP_LIBERTY_USE_WLP - Indicates that the WebSphere Liberty runtime should be use instead of Open Liberty.
 Default false.

+The java-liberty and open-liberty buildpacks will be owned and maintained by the IBM liberty buildpack team: (Kevin Ortega (@kevin-ortega), Preeti Sawant (@preetisawant) and Raymond Xu (@rxu1).

 ## Prior Art

 This buildpack will contribute a liberty runtime similar to how the [ibm-websphere-liberty-buildpack](https://github.com/cloudfoundry/ibm-websphere-liberty-buildpack) provides the websphere